 But almost a decade and five failed ventures later—including a CFO coaching centre, a cloud kitchen of sorts and a location-based social network app—he found Flipkart knocking at his door.
 Last month, the e-commerce company and its US-based parent, Walmart, invested an undisclosed amount in supply chain startup Ninjacart, which Nagarajan co-founded in 2015.

 A watershed year for women-led startups in India23 October 2019.So far, 2019 has been a standout year for women-led startups in India.
 Of the top 150 startups by funding in the first six months of the year, an unprecedented 17.3% had women as founders or co-founders.
-To put that in perspective, the same figure was about 10% for the full year of 2018, and […]
+To put that in perspective, the same figure was about 10% for the full year of 2018, and had largely remained stagnant earlier, at 12% in 2016 and 2017, according to data from […]

 Less SoftBank, more venture builders17 October 2019.
 In the last few months, enough words have been spent on SoftBank and the several ills of its kind.
 WeWork, Uber, Lyft, Peloton.
 It’s not a great time for venture capital.
 Investors around the world are (hopefully) rethinking how they value tech and what you would call tech-enabled startups.
 Venture capital models, especially late-stage VC, definitely need review, but today I’d like to talk about a different form of startup investing, one that doesn’t get as much screen time—venture builders.
 Almost an antithesis of the classic VC approach.